Galileo-Galili/HUMAN-VS-AI-TEXT-DETECTION/README.md

 **Repository Link**: https://github.com/Galileo-Galili/HUMAN-VS-AI-TEXT-DETECTION

-**Note**: For optimal visualization of attention mechanisms and explainability plots, please open the notebooks in Google Colab or Jupyter Notebook.
+**Note**: This repository contains the research implementation for the paper "DeBERTa-Sentinel: Enhanced AI-Generated Text Detection Using Disentangled Attention."
+The paper is currently under review.
+For optimal visualization of LIME explainability analysis and attention mechanisms, please open the notebook files in Google Colab or Jupyter Notebook, and view the HTML explainability files in a web browser.